 3% hydrogen peroxide, the type in the brown bottle from the grocery store is commonly used in the ear to dissolve earwax and fight infection.
 Add a capful of hydrogen peroxide to the affected ear.
 Allow it to bubble for 15 minutes.
 Use a cotton ball or tissue to catch any excess liquid.
 If the liquid is yellowish, it is likely dissolved ear wax.

 Mullein leaf is a gentle herb that helps to relieve congestion and help fluids to expel from the lungs, sinuses and ears.
 Mullein tea is pleasant and can be consumed liberally.
 Mullein oil can be used in or around the ear to help relieve congestion.

 Colloidal silver is often used in the ears to fight infection.
 Several drops are used in the ear several times a day until relief is found.

 7. Coconut Oil

 Coconut oil fights viruses, bacteria and fungal infections.
 It is soothing and can soften ear wax.
 Use raw coconut oil – the kind that smells like coconuts.
 Massage a pea sized amount around the ear or drop a few drops of oil into the affected ear.

 Do you have a natural remedy for an earache?
-Please send us some feedback!
-Continue on to learn the top remedies for earaches from our readers!
+Continue on below to learn the top remedies for treating earaches from our readers!